- Album Songs recorded during this session officially appear on the The Beatles (Mono) LP.

 The Beatles had started recording “Helter Skelter” as a slow blues jam on July 18, 1968.
-On this day, they drastically reworked it, and transformed it into this precursor of the heavy metal genre.
+On this day, from 7 pm to 2:30 am, they drastically reworked it and transformed it into this precursor of the heavy metal genre.

-This session – and all the September sessions – were produced by Chris Thomas, George Martin being on holidays.
+This session – and all the September sessions – were produced by Chris Thomas, George Martin being on holiday.

 I came back from my holiday, and there was a note from George on my desk ‘Chris: Hope you had a nice holiday ; I’m off on mine now.
 Make yourself available to the Beatles.
 Neil and Mal know you’re coming down’.
 It took a while for the Beatles to accept me.
 Paul was the first one to walk in – I was sitting in the corner wearing a suit and tie! – and he said ‘What are you doing here?’
 I felt such an idiot, but managed to blurt ‘Didn’t George tell you?’
 ‘No.’ ‘Well, George has suggested I come down and help out.’
 Paul’s reply was ‘Well, if you wanna produce us, you can produce us.
 If you don’t, we might just tell you to **** off!’
 That was encouragement?
 I couldn’t speak after that…Chris Thomas – from The Complete Beatles Recording Sessions, Mark Lewisohn

 Ken Scott was engineering.
 He was 21.
 I was 21.
 The tape op was probably 20.
 Here we were with the biggest band on the planet.
 It was ridiculous!Chris Thomas – from “The Beatles” super deluxe book, 2018